 Law degree, Universidad de Chile School of Law (1994).

 The energy practice at full-service firm Morales & Besa covers transactional work (handled jointly with the firm’s projects, banking and finance, and M&A departments), as well as regulatory and commercial advice involving energy project developments.
 The five-member group is co-led by Carlos Silva, who focuses on the infrastructure and energy sectors, particularly PPP projects; and ‘prominent lawyer‘ and senior associate Juan Carlos Valdivieso (who was general counsel at Primer Energía until February 2020).
 Additional partner-level support is provided by Eugenio Besa, while associate Constanza Araya (a June-2020 arrival from Quintanilla & Busel Niedmann) advises on energy and natural resources matters.
 Energy-focused associate Raimundo Ruiz was hired from Bertrand-Galindo, Barrueto & Barroilhet in February 2021 following the departure of former associates Gabriela Leaño and Augusta Quiñones, who both moved in house during the course of 2020.
 Since publication, Valdivieso has been raised to the partnership, effective January 2022.

 - Leading individuals - Chile > Projects and infrastructure

-- Electricity/oil and gas - Chile > Energy and natural resources
+- Electricity and hydrocarbon - Chile > Energy and natural resources